dansand/ResChapter/content/numpy.md

 array([  1,  44, 722])
 ```

-And now the fun begins, let's try slicing our `data` array with our `indices` array:
+Now the fun begins!
+Let's try slicing our `data` array with our `indices` array:

 ```python
 data[indices]